Career Development Programs (K-Series)

 Allowable Amounts for Salary and Research-Related Expenses

 Most career development award programs provide support for salary, fringe benefits, and research-related costs.
 The NIMH will support a salary allowance that is commensurate with the actual level of effort, up to the allowable cap for that program, based on a full-time, 12-month position.
 The salary must be consistent with both the established salary structure at the institution and salaries actually provided by the grantee institution from its own funds and/or non-federal funds to other staff members of equivalent qualifications, rank, and responsibilities in the applicable department.
 Fringe benefits are requested separately from salary and must be based on the salary requested in the application.
+The recipient institution may supplement the NIH salary contribution up to a level that is consistent with the institution's salary scale.
+See NOT-OD-17-094 for the NIH policy concerning salary supplementation and compensation on research career development ("K") awards.
 Research-related costs are permitted for many programs, must be well justified, and may not exceed the specified cap.
 See the NIMH table for information on caps for salary and research-related expenses for each K program.

 Individual Mentored Career Development Support after Institutional Mentored Career Development Support